2025-26 Academic Year “Full Tuition”: $13,400*

 ~~

-Families of students with special needs: Tuition may be moderately higher than the posted Full Tuition if your student requires additional staff or other supports at school to be successful in a fully integrated classroom setting.
-You will work with our School Director to arrive at the appropriate supports needed, and any related adjustments to tuition needed, to ensure the school can meet your student’s individual needs in a holistic way.
+Tuition may be higher than the posted “Full Tuition” to cover the entire cost of providing your student with additional staff or other supports needed at school so they can be successful in a fully integrated classroom setting.
+You will work with our School Director to arrive at the appropriate supports needed, and any related adjustments to tuition as needed, to ensure the school can meet your student’s individual needs in a holistic way.
+Arizona’s ESA Program provides additional funding for students with special needs.

 As always, we are committed to working with every family to make it work.